 - Why would Abraham repeat the lie he had done previously?

 - Although Abraham clearly lied, a violation of God's will, why would God enable him to gain further riches and rewards from this incident?

-- How was Isaac born and what is the significance of this?
+- How was Isaac born and what was the significance of his birth?